 - having regard to the proposal from the Commission to the Council, - having been consulted by the Council pursuant to Article 100 of the EEC Treaty (Doc.
 2-1530/84), - having regard to the motion for a resolution tabled by Mr BOCKLET and others on the approximation of the laws of the Member States relating to infant formulae and follow-up milks (Doc.
 2-1608/84), - having regard to the motion for a resolution tabled by Mr ROELANTS du VIVIER and others on the approximation of the laws of the Member States relating to baby foods (Doc.
 B 2-528/85), - having regard to the motion for a resolution tabled by Mrs DALY and Mr C. JACKSON at the ACP-EEC Joint Assembly in Inverness on breast-milk substitutes (Doc.
 ACP-EEC 20/85), - having regard to the report of the Committee on the Environment, Public Health and Consumer Protection (Doc.
-A 2-218/85), - having regard to the result of the vote on the Commission's proposal, - A. whereas it is extremely important that suitable and high quality breast-milk substitutes should be available for cases in which breastfeeding is impossible or inappropriate, - B. whereas the basic composition of such preparations should comply with the nutritional needs of infants, as determined by generally accepted scientific data, - C. whereas it is desirable that legislation in the Member States concerning the composition, labelling and marketing of breast-milk substitutes should be harmonized and governed by a specific directive, - D. having regard to the opinion of the World Health Organization (WHO) that 'breastfeeding is an unequalled way of providing ideal food for the healthy growth and development of infants; that it forms a unique biological and emotional basis for the health of both mother and child; that the anti-infective properties of breast-milk help to protect infants against disease; and that there is an important relationship between breastfeeding and child-spacing', - F. whereas there is an increasing amount of scientific data to support the appropriate of breastfeeding, particularly as regards protection against disease, in the case of all infants including those in industrialized countries such as the Member States of the European Community,
+A 2-218/85), - having regard to the second report of the Committee on the Environment, Public Health and Consumer Protection (Doc.
+A 2-16/86), - having regard to the result of the vote on the Commission's proposal, - A. whereas it is extremely important that suitable and high quality breast-milk substitutes should be available for cases in which breastfeeding is impossible or inappropriate, - B. whereas the basic composition of such preparations should comply with the nutritional needs of infants, as determined by generally accepted scientific data, - C. whereas it is desirable that legislation in the Member States concerning the composition, labelling and marketing of breast-milk substitutes should be harmonized and governed by a specific directive, - be having regard to the opinion of the World Health Organization (WHO) that breastfeeding is an unequalled way of providing ideal food for the healthy growth and development of infants; that it forms a unique biological and emotional basis for the health of both mother and child; that the anti-infective properties of breast-milk help to protect infants against disease; and that there is an important relationship between breastfeeding and child-spacing!, - E. whereas there is an increasing amount of scientific data to support the superiority of breastfeeding, particularly as regards protection against disease, in the case of all infants including those in industrialized countries such as the Member States of the European Community,